Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Introduction

-In their seminal paper \cite{10.1162/106365601750190398}, Hansen and Ostermeier pointed out four fundamental demands for ESs: adaptation, performance, invariance \cite{10.1007/3-540-45356-3_35}, and stationarity (i.e., unbiasedness under random selection).
-Clearly, these demands\footnote{As previously stated in the classical ES review by Beyer and Schwefel \cite{beyer2002evolution}, if some principle is deviated when we design the ES-based variant, the designed optimizer often needs to be well-tested.} are also highly desirable for any distributed ES (DES), in order to obtain efficiency and generalization/transferability \cite{Hansen2014}.
+In their seminal paper \cite{10.1162/106365601750190398}, Hansen and Ostermeier pointed out four fundamental demands for ESs: adaptation, performance, invariance \cite{10.1007/3-540-45356-3_35}, and stationarity (i.e., unbiasedness under random/neutral selection).
+Clearly, these demands\footnote{As was previously stated in the classical ES review by Beyer and Schwefel \cite{beyer2002evolution}, if some principle is deviated when we design the ES-based variant, the designed optimizer often needs to be widely tested.} are also highly desirable for any distributed ES (DES), in order to obtain efficiency and generalization/transferability \cite{Hansen2014}.
 To meet these demands in the distributed computing environment, we adopt the multilevel learning perspective for evolution (recently published in \textit{PNAS} \cite{doi:10.1073/pnas.2120037119,doi:10.1073/pnas.2120042119}) to model and design the efficient DES framework, wherein Meta-ES \cite{10.1162/evco.2008.16.2.151,10.1145/2460239.2460242} and LM-CMA could be naturally combined together to enjoy the best of both worlds.

+With the rise of deep models and big data, currently there are increasing needs to optimize high-dimensional objective functions.
+Among them, a number of black-box scenarios from e.g., non-differentiable simulations and non-convex mathematical models urgently require black-box optimizers to obtain satisfactory performance in a reasonable runtime.
+Given the fact that almost all of serial black-box optimizers easily suffer from the \textit{curse-of-dimensionality} issue, parallelism is a very natural way to scale up them to large-scale optimization, which is the focus of our paper.
 Three main contributions of our paper to DES for large-scale BBO are presented as below:

-1) We first analyze the parallelism opportunities and challenges of two different ES families (i.e., CMA-ES and Meta-ES) under two common models (i.e., master-salve and island).
+1) We first analyze the parallelism opportunities and challenges of two different ES families (i.e., CMA-ES and Meta-ES) under two common models (i.e., coordinator-worker and island).
 See Section \ref{sec:related_works} for details.
-For CMA-ES, efficient (distributed shared) memory usage is a prerequisite to design its distributed algorithm, and instead its large-scale variants are preferred as the baseline computing unit because of their much lower (e.g., $O(n\log n)$) complexity.
-For Meta-ES, the choice of its inner-ES loop significantly impacts its convergence rate, since the fixed global step-size adaptation used in its inner-ESs may be not optimal for many challenging problems when a long isolation time is used for population diversity as well as low communication costs.
-We argue that multilevel learning for biological evolution (MLE) is a natural way to hierarchically combine LM-CMA with Meta-ES under distributed computing (see Section \ref{sec:multilevel_meta_framework} for details).
+We argue that multilevel learning for biological evolution (MLE) is a natural way to hierarchically combine LM-CMA with Meta-ES under distributed computing (Section \ref{sec:multilevel_meta_framework}).